Is SCS Part of DFS? (UK 2026)

 A Note on Public Trading

-Both SCS Group plc and DFS Furniture plc are listed on the London Stock Exchange and report quarterly results that are publicly available.
-If you want to verify the corporate independence yourself, the easiest route is to look at the annual reports — they list shareholders, board members, subsidiary companies, and group structure.
-There is no overlap between the two.
+DFS Furniture plc is listed on the London Stock Exchange and reports results that are publicly available.
+SCS is no longer publicly traded — it was acquired by Italy's Poltronesofà in January 2024 and delisted from the LSE, so it now operates as a privately owned business.
+If you want to verify the corporate independence yourself, DFS's annual reports list shareholders, board members, subsidiary companies, and group structure, and they include no SCS-related entities.

 Companies House (the UK's official company register) confirms the same picture.
-ScS Group plc's parent company information lists no DFS-related entities.
+ScS Group plc's parent is now Poltronesofà, not any DFS-related entity.
 DFS Furniture plc's subsidiary list includes Sofology and Dwell, but not SCS.
-The corporate records are unambiguous.
+The corporate records are unambiguous: SCS and DFS have separate owners.

 Related Ownership Questions